dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 <summary>Why is there inconsistent SQLFluff behavior when running outside the dbt Cloud IDE (such as a GitHub Action)?</summary>

 * Double-check your SQLFluff version matches the one in dbt Cloud IDE (found in the "Code Quality" tab after a lint operation).
-* If your lint operation is always passing when there exist clear rule violations - check that you are not linting a model that uses ephemeral models (dbt versions prior to 1.6 only).
+* If your lint operation passes despite clear rule violations, confirm you're not linting models with ephemeral models.
+Linting doesn't support ephemeral models in dbt v1.5 and lower.
 </details>

 ## Related docs